CodePushGo/website/README.md

 Now to have translations generated for `fr`, you'd want to run:

-- `bun run setup:new:locale`: This script copies the existing files in `src/pages` directory to `src/pages/fr` directory and makes sure to replace each reference to `content/blog` to `content/fr/blog`.
+- `pnpm run setup:new:locale`: This script copies the existing files in `src/pages` directory to `src/pages/fr` directory and makes sure to replace each reference to `content/blog` to `content/fr/blog`.
 Then, it copies the `src/content/blog` directory to `src/content/fr/blog` and makes sure to set `locale` frontmatter in each markdown file as `fr`.
 Then, it runs all the translation scripts mentioned below.
-- `bun run generate:locale:translations`: This script uses the translate function to translate the `en.yml` key value pairs into the desired language, and creates a `fr.yml` file.
+- `pnpm run generate:locale:translations`: This script uses the translate function to translate the `en.yml` key value pairs into the desired language, and creates a `fr.yml` file.
-- `bun run generate:translation.ts`: This script uses all the `.yml` files in the `locales` directory to generate two files, `src/services/locale.ts` and `src/services/translation.ts` files with all the locales translations key value pair.
+- `pnpm run generate:translation.ts`: This script uses all the `.yml` files in the `locales` directory to generate two files, `src/services/locale.ts` and `src/services/translation.ts` files with all the locales translations key value pair.
-- `bun run generate:blog:translations`: This script uses all the `.md` files in the `src/content/blog` directory to generate the translated version of the file in the `src/content/fr/blog` directory.
+- `pnpm run generate:blog:translations`: This script uses all the `.md` files in the `src/content/blog` directory to generate the translated version of the file in the `src/content/fr/blog` directory.
-- `bun run generate:plugin:translations`: This script uses all the `.md` files in the `src/content/plugins-tutorials` directory to generate the translated version of the file in the `src/content/fr/plugins-tutorials` directory.
+- `pnpm run generate:plugin:translations`: This script uses all the `.md` files in the `src/content/plugins-tutorials` directory to generate the translated version of the file in the `src/content/fr/plugins-tutorials` directory.